-Available at admissions, Looking Carefully cards have been specially designed to encourage children to view our paintings and think creatively and critically about what they see.
+Available at admissions, Looking Carefully cards have been designed to encourage children and their families to view our paintings and think creatively and critically about what they see.

 Available at admissions for all visitors, our sketch pads include simple suggestions and activities to help you look more carefully and hone your sketching skills.

 On select holidays and First Sundays Free, pick up a specialized gallery guide for a new look at our collection.

 Visit the Reading Room in the Manton Research Center and check out a variety of activities related to the Clark’s collection or special exhibitions.
 This station changes every couple of months, so visit regularly!